Write GOV.UK error messages with AI

 It forgets - or is it me?

 Perhaps when I made updates to the prompt I did not specify that they needed to get written into the master prompt.
 It forgets to do day, month, year combinations of missing or incomplete dates.
-This is annoying because they are some of the most tedious to do by hand.
+This is annoying because they are some of the most time consuming to do by hand.
 It keeps missing out the ‘what journey are these screens for’ question.
 Grrrr.

 How to get best processing speed